 - Select a container with drainage holes.
 It should be container that allows no more than 2″ from the bulb to the side of the container.
 Amaryllis likes to feel very cozy.

 - Plant the bulb so the top third is above the soil.
 This includes the narrower neck section.

 - Water thoroughly making sure none goes on the neck itself.

 - No regular watering is needed before the bulb begins to sprout.
 If the soil seems completely dried out, you may give it some water, but no more than once a week.
 Overwatering at this stage can very easily rot the bulb!

-After Paper whites and Amaryllis wow beholders, toss them.
-Not to sound disrespectful, but it can be difficult to get them to rebloom the following year.
-Better to add them to the compost pile and let them benefit soil life.
+After you’ve enjoyed the blooms of your Paperwhites or Amaryllis, simply throw them away.
+It can be difficult to get them to rebloom the following year so it’s better to add them to the compost pile and let them benefit soil life.

 In November and December, Faddegon’s always stocks plenty of holiday bulbs, containers, and materials for forcing or just pick up one of our kits!
 The amaryllis colors are always stunning!